p-mccourt/python-work/README.md

 # python-work
-Python projects and exercises from 100 Days of Code: The Complete Python Pro Bootcamp by Angela Yu
+Python projects and exercises from '100 Days of Code: The Complete Python Pro Bootcamp' by Angela Yu